Enumeration of spatial manipulators by using the concept of Adjacency Matrix: Results

 \subsection{Enumeration of manipulators of DOF 3}

 Enumeration of 3-DOF manipulators is done from the list of three-link, four-link and five-link manipulators.

 After permuting the off-diagonal elements of adjacency matrix with all possible values and eliminating invalid and isomorphic adjacency matrices, 8 distinct adjacency matrices are finally obtained.
 Based on the sets of joints involved, the enumerated manipulators are classified into 4 classes.
 The description of each class along with the count of manipulators is shown in table \ref{Tab:table_dof1cl_3}.
-Schematic representations of manipulators of all the 4 classes are shown below, in which the first link is the base link and the dark circle inscribed with `E' represents the end-effector point.
+Schematic representations of manipulators of all the 4 classes can be found in the GitHub repository \cite{fivelinkenumeration} shown in the references, in which the first link is the base link and the dark circle inscribed with `E' represents the end-effector point.